BeyondMicroControl/AsciiCAD/docs/design.md

 __Properties of the wire glyph__
 - stable (inherited from pioneering computer systems)
-- essentially come down to a combo of 4 directions => encodable into a 4-bit mask
+- essentially a combo of 4 directions => encodable into a 4-bit mask

 ### Netline